Application Guidelines – Youth Forums Canada component

 Contact us to request the forms and other documents that you will need to submit in your application.
 You must meet all eligibility requirements and submit a complete application package to be considered for funding.

-A complete application package includes:
+A complete application package includes the following documents:

-• the Anticipated Demographic Distribution Form
+- Anticipated Demographic Distribution Form;

-• proof of travel rates/prices in effect (such as quotes from a travel agency/web site)
+- Proof of travel rates/prices in effect (such as quotes from a travel agency/web site).

 Application process